INO-4500 DNA Vaccine Description 2022

 INO-4500 DNA Vaccine Dosage

+The INO-4500 vaccine is conducting clinical tested for the prevention of Lassa Fever.
 This vaccine is injected into the muscle or skin with Inovio's proprietary Cellectra electroporation device.
 Injection of the DNA plasmid into a patient generates robust in vivo monoclonal antibody production.
-This approach has the potential to generate in vivo production of therapeutic antibodies.
+Thus, this approach has the potential to generate in vivo production of therapeutic antibodies.

 INOVIO's Phase 1B clinical trial, LSV-002, dosing regimen involves two vaccinations at 0 and 28 days with either 1.0 mg or 2.0 mg dosing levels.
-In addition to providing valuable insights on the INO-4500 safety and immunogenicity profile, this trial will inform dose selection for subsequent Phase 2 studies in West Africa.
+This trial will inform dose selection for subsequent Phase 2 studies in West Africa.

 February 23, 2021 - INOVIO announced the first participant was dosed in a Phase 1B clinical trial for INO-4500, its DNA vaccine candidate for Lassa fever, in Ghana.
 The Phase 1B clinical trial (LSV-002), ongoing at the Noguchi Memorial Institute for Medical Research in Accra, Ghana, is the first vaccine clinical trial for Lassa fever to be conducted in West Africa, where the infection is endemic.